 The book was lost during the mid-Ming period 明 (1368-1644) and is only preserved in fragments.
-Fragments of the Jingshi dadian are mainly assembled in three books, firstly, the literary anthology Guochao wenlei 國朝文類 (also known as Yuanwenlei 元文類), which contains the prefaces to the chapters, secondly, the encyclopedia Yongle dadian 永樂大典, where the parts on the grain management system, the grain transport system and the official courier system can be found, and thirdly, several chapters in the collectaneum Guangcang xuejun congshu 廣倉學宭叢書, like the horse trade, the granary system, official felt and tapestry workshops, painting and modelling, notes on varies state offices, and the relations to Korea.
-The Qing period 清 (1644-1911) scholars Xu Song 徐松 and Wen Tingshi 文廷式 extracted these parts and included it in the collectaneum Guangcang xuejiong congshu 廣倉學窘叢書, resp. the book Daxing mazheng ji 大興馬政記.
+Fragments of the Jingshi dadian are mainly assembled in three books, firstly, the literary anthology Guochao wenlei 國朝文類 (also known as Yuanwenlei 元文類), which contains the prefaces to the chapters, secondly, the encyclopaedia Yongle dadian 永樂大典, where the parts on the grain management system, the grain transport system and the official courier system can be found, and thirdly, several chapters in the series Guangcang xuejun congshu 廣倉學宭叢書, like the horse trade, the granary system, official felt and tapestry workshops, painting and modelling, notes on varies state offices, and the relations to Korea.

-In 1984, Su Zhenshen's 蘇振申 thorough investigations to the Jingshi dadian and the administrative system of the Yuan was published, the Yuan zhengshu jingshi dadian yanjiu 元政書經世大典研究.
+In 1984, Su Zhenshen 蘇振申 published a thorough investigations to the Jingshi dadian and the administrative system of the Yuan, namely the book Yuan zhengshu jingshi dadian yanjiu 元政書經世大典研究 (Wenhua Daxue 文化大學, Taibei).